gosukiwi/bloki/README.md

     [while t
       [print "hello!"]
       [break]]

+    [macro defp [name body]
+      [fn ,name [] [
+        #[input| ,body]
+      ]]
+    [defp fooparser "Input is: #{input}"]
+    // will be compiled to
+    // [fn fooparser [] [
+    //   #[input| "Input is #{input}"]
+    // ]

+The core concept of Bloki are blocks of code.
+A program is just a bunch of blocks executed in order.
+Bloki aims to be a minimal, expressive and powerful language.
+The syntax is very simple, and extensible via simple macros.
+It doesn't get in the way, it doesn't need to be used in a functional pure way.

+It has functional goodies like functions as first class citizens, variables default to immutable, immutable data structures, and built-in currying.
+It also has an script feel so it's easy to think out algorithms any way you like.

 # Developers
 Bloki is implemented using Common Lisp.
 It compiles bloki code down to Lisp, it can then eval it or emit machine code.